TayThorian/MasterBookVault/README.md

 - TSR9042 - A3 - Assault on the Aerie of the Slave Lords
 - TSR9041 - A4 - In the Dungeon of the Slave Lords
 - TSR9167 - A1-4 - Scourge of the Slave Lords
+- TSR9571 - Monstrous Arcana - Masters of Eternal Night
+- TSR9572 - Monstrous Arcana - Dawn of the Overmind
 - TSR9366 - ALQ1 - Golden Voyages
 - TSR9431 - ALQ2 - Assassin Mountain
 - TSR9432 - ALQ3 - A Dozen And One Adventures